 This mechanism prevents packet loss and serious congestion problems.
 In addition, the parameters <tcpMr> and <tcpOt> can be set to further optimize this mechanism for special conditions depending on the mobile network.

 Parameter is global for the ME and non-volatile.
 Use of default value is recommended.
-If changed the new value takes effect the next time you start an Internet service with AT^SISO.
+If changed the new value takes effect the next time you set up a new connection profile with AT^SICS.

-<tcpMr>(str)
+<tcpMr>(str)(+CSCS)(NV)